Media Releases

 , , , ,

-Thirty officers of the Royal Solomon Island Police Force (RSIPF) have completed a three days Public Order Management (POM) training in Taro, Choiseul Province.
+A total of seventeen officers of the Royal Solomon Island Police (RSIPF) in Central Island Province (CIP) have completed Public Order Management (POM) Training in Tulagi recently.

 Images: